-Criminal defense lawyers draw upon several legal strategies to help clients contest charges under this code section.
+We draw upon several legal strategies to help our clients contest charges under this code section.
 A few common ones include showing that:

-- a defendant was intoxicated from nitrous oxide due to medical care.
+- you were intoxicated from nitrous oxide due to medical care.

-- a defendant was not “under the influence” of the gas.
+- you were not “under the influence” of the gas.

 - police officers conducted an unlawful search and seizure.

-- up to six months in county jail, and/or
+- up to six months in county jail, and

 - a maximum fine of $1,000.